Longma: Classical references

-A dragon horse is the [qi ] vital spirit of Heaven and Earth.
+A dragon horse is the [] vital spirit of Heaven and Earth.
 As a being its shape consists of a horse's body, yet it has dragon scales.
 Therefore it is called 'dragon horse'.
 Its height is eight ch'ih five ts'un.
 A true dragon horse has wings at its sides and walks upon the water without sinking.
 If a holy man is on the throne it comes out of the midst of the Ming river, carrying a map on its back.

 The Bamboo Annals which record ancient Chinese mythology and history describe the longma in a context of Yao conveying the throne to Shun.
 The spirits of the five planets appeared on the Yellow River and predicted, "The river scheme will come and tell the emperor of the time.
 He who knows us is the double-pupilled yellow Yaou."
 (Yao supposedly had double-pupil eyes, indicating insight).
 The Yellow River gave off light, beautiful vapors, and clouds.

 Then a dragon-horse appeared, bearing in his mouth a scaly cuirass, with red lines on a green ground, ascended the altar, laid down the scheme, and went away.
 The cuirass was like a tortoise shell, nine cubits broad.
 The scheme contained a tally of white gem, in a casket of red gem, covered with yellow gold, and bound with a green string.
 On the tally were the words, 'With pleased countenance given to the emperor Shun'.

 A subsequent Bamboo Annals context describes the spirit of the Yellow River as a person rather than a dragon-horse, and says Yao rather than Yu received the Hetu in order to control the Great Flood.

 As he was looking at the Ho [Yellow River], a tall man, with a white face and fish's body, came out and said, 'I am the spirit of the Ho.'
 He then called Yu, and said, 'Wan-ming [Yu] shall regulate the waters.'
 Having so spoken, he gave Yu a chart of the Ho, containing all about the regulating of the waters; and returned into the deep.